hazelcast/hazelcast-nodejs-client/README.md

 The global serializer is identical to custom serializers from the implementation perspective.
 The global serializer is registered as a fallback serializer to handle all other objects if a serializer cannot be located for them.

-By default, JSON serialization is used if the object is not `IdentifiedDataSerializable` and `Portable` or there is no custom serializer for it.
+By default, JSON serialization is used if the object is not `IdentifiedDataSerializable` or `Portable` or there is no custom serializer for it.
 When you configure a global serializer, it is used instead of JSON serialization.

 You can use the global serialization for the following cases: